Nier: Automata: Plot

 The third playthrough begins as YoRHa launches a full-scale invasion.
 A logic virus attack, which is enabled by the glitch 9S previously discovered, corrupts every YoRHa unit except 2B and the restored 9S.
 2B and 9S are separated in the aftermath, and 2B is infected with the logic virus.
 A2 discovers 2B, who asks her to take her place.
 An ignorant 9S sees A2 mercy-killing 2B and swears revenge on her.
 Simultaneously, a tower created by the Machines rises from the land, separating the two before they can fight.
 A fortnight later, the perspective splits between A2 and 9S.
-A2, the survivor of a test run for YoRHa, begins empathising with the Machines; she witnesses the destruction of Pascal's village, then the village's "children" committing suicide out of fear when they are attacked again.
+A2, the survivor of a test run for YoRHa, begins empathising with the Machines; she witnesses the destruction of Pascal's village, then the village's "children" taking their own lives out of fear when they are attacked again.
 Pascal begs A2 to either wipe his memory or kill him; A2 can perform either task or leave him.
 An increasingly unbalanced 9S investigates the tower's resource-gathering platforms, fighting Machine remnants and learning the tower is designed to launch a missile at the Moon server.
 Devola and Popola sacrifice themselves to open the tower, with 9S and A2 both entering.
-During these events and the two's final confrontation, the two learn that YoRHa was designed to lose and to perpetuate the myth of humanity, and that the Red Girls in the Machine Network are using YoRHa to further their evolution; each side has trapped the other in an eternal cycle of war.
+During these events and their final confrontation, the two learn that YoRHa was designed to lose and perpetuate the myth of humanity, and that the Machine Network are using the war to further their evolution; each side has trapped the other in an eternal cycle of war.
 A2 further learns that 2B's real designation was "2E", an "executioner" unit assigned to repeatedly kill 9S whenever he discovers the truth about humanity, and that 9S was aware of this.

 9S—now insane and infected with the logic virus—challenges A2 to a fight, prompting the player to choose a character.
-If A2 is picked, she saves 9S and sacrifices herself to destroy the tower.
-If 9S is chosen, the two androids kill each other; in his final moments, he is offered the option of joining with the now-peaceful Machine Network, as the tower has changed its function to launch an ark containing the Machine memories to find a new world.
-Once both of these endings are unlocked, Pods 042 and 153 defy their orders to delete YoRHa's data, prompting the player to destroy the credits in a shoot 'em up section.
+Choosing A2 leads to A2 saving 9S and sacrificing herself to destroy the tower.
+Choosing 9S leads to both androids killing each other; in his final moments, he is offered the option of joining with the now-peaceful Machine Network, as the tower has changed its function to launch an ark containing their memories.
+Once both endings are unlocked, Pods 042 and 153 defy their orders to delete YoRHa's data, prompting the player to destroy the credits in a shoot 'em up section.
 Despite the possibility that 2B, 9S and A2 will repeat events, the Pods have faith they will forge a new future for themselves.
 The player is then given the option to sacrifice their save data to help other players.